Azure/aks-rdma-infiniband/tests/expected-output.md

 ...
 ```

-You should see the average time less than 6 usec for 1000 iterations.
+You should see the average time (t_avg) less than 6 usec for 1000 iterations.

 - **3. `ib_read_bw`**: